doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 ## API

+_The first draft of this post (early 2015) used the (deprecated in `L-6-23`) `KeyPairGeneratorSpec` class for key generation, and the original behaviour matrices were generated using this API.
+I have updated some areas of the post to include information about the post-M `KeyGenParameterSpec` API._

-The api method I'm using to generate the key pair uses `KeyPairGeneratorSpec` which was added in 4.3 (18).
+The api method I used to generate the key-pair was `KeyPairGeneratorSpec` which was added in 4.3 (18).
 There were ways to use this stuff before then (see Nikolays blog links below) but I'm going to ignore that for now.

-_**Post M Edit**_: As far as I can see, the now deprecated `KeyPairGeneratorSpec.setEncryptionRequired(true)` has the same effect on the `KeyStore` in terms of the below bahaviour as the newer `KeyGenParameterSpec.Builder.html.setUserAuthenticationRequired(true)`, as both cause the generated key blob to utilize the keyguard user input with the `KeyStore` KEK (Key-Encryption Key) for blob protection.
+_Some additional notes of mine on the `KeyStore` APIs and OS changes can be found [here](https://github.com/doridori/Android-Security-Reference/blob/master/framework/keystore.md)_

 # The Problem

 "This sounds great" I hear you cry.
 Well yes it is, until the Keystore-stored-key becomes inaccessible, leaving you with a useless steaming pile-o-bits™.

-Currently this can happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password` but also OS versions will behave differently.
+Previously this could happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password` but also OS versions will behave differently.

 Reading the [related android bug-tracker list](https://code.google.com/p/android/issues/list?can=1&q=KeyPairGeneratorSpec&colspec=ID+Type+Status+Owner+Summary+Stars&cells=tiles) some cry 'its a bug' and others 'its a feature'.
 If its a feature documentation is much needed, if a bug then fixes are welcome.
 From this point the most I can do it outline what I have seen so as to enable others to work around it / be aware.

-If you do get into the position of having a wiped keystore I have seen this manifest in the below ways (in my initial testing):
+If you do get into the position of having a wiped `KeyStore` I have seen this manifest in the below ways (in my initial testing):

+## `KeyPairGeneratorSpec`

+_Deprecated in M_

-1. Most of the time ~98% in my original testing the key data _AND_ alias is wiped - giving a `InvalidKeyException` at point of reading the `KeyPair` from the `KeyStore`.
+- Most of the time ~98% in my original testing the key data _AND_ alias is wiped - giving a `InvalidKeyException` at point of reading the `KeyPair` from the `KeyStore`.
-2. A small amount of the time ~2% the key data is lost but the alias is _not_ giving `IllegalArgException`
+- A small amount of the time ~2% the key data is lost but the alias is _not_ giving `IllegalArgException`
-3. _**Post M Edit:**_ Using the newer apis will now throw a dedicated exception for this, `KeyPermanentlyInvalidatedException` which is a subclass of `InvalidKeyException`.
-This seems to be thrown at point of use i.e. `Cipher.encrypt`, `Cipher.decrypt` or `Cipher.unwrap` (not with `Cipher.wrap` - assume this is as the public key is not encrypted in the first place) rather than when reading the Key handle.

 See below for the `InvalidKeyException` source.